Food, Experiences and Exhibitions

 The main was duck confit with beans, puffed quinoa and chorizo.
 The duck was done two ways, a confit leg and tender roast breast.
 It was moist, delicately covered in a savoury sauce, atop a soft bed of mash, beans and crunchy quinoa.

-There was an optional second desert that we of course went for, pears baked in hay with stilton ‘snow’ and buckwheat bread.
-An unusual combination that also worked perfectly and made me more of a stilton fan.
+There was an optional second dessert: pears baked in hay with stilton ‘snow’ and buckwheat bread.
+An unusual combination that also worked perfectly and possibly the dish that converted me into a stilton fan.

-There are two large long tables at Carousel, where you’re shown to your place, seated among other diners.
+Dinners at Carousel take place on two long communal tables.
 This style of communal dining is quite trendy these days and I find myself eating out like this often.
-Finally a turn-around from the past decades-long trend of individualism?
+Finally, a turn-around from the past decades-long trend of individualism?
 And it’s not just restaurants.
 Co-working spaces and communal residential areas, for example, are all experiencing major growth right now.
 And it makes me smile.

 Other reviewers have commented that dining at Carousel is an effortless experience.
 The staff are friendly and relaxed, nothing is rushed or forced.
 I wholeheartedly agree.
 And it plays a key role in the atmosphere, which was equally welcoming, pleasant and enjoyable.
 A lovely relaxed space in the heart of London.
 Perhaps it’s also the creativity, and the work they pull off, all working together and learning from each other, that makes it so beautiful.

 Dining at Carousel didn’t feel like I was in London.
 I could have been anywhere, as French and Italian were spoken to the left and right of me.
-But still it carried that London energy, a buzz and excitement over what would be served next.
+But still, it carried that London energy, a buzz and excitement over what would be served next.
 I love not choosing the menu, but rather choosing the chef.
-Usually their nationality is a hint of what type of food they’ll be cooking up.
 A chef visiting to show me the best of their cooking?
 Sign me up!

 More than a restaurant…